 Want to build a barndominium in Florida?
 You’re not alone.
 Many people in Florida are looking to build this unique style of home.
 Why?
-Because they’re affordable and they have a rustic charm.
+Because they’re affordable, durable and they have modern amenities with rustic charm.

-There are many barndominium Florida builders to choose from, but before you get too far ahead, it’s important to understand the rules.
+There are many custom home builders in Florida to choose from, but before you get too far ahead, it’s important to understand the rules.
 Can you build a barndo in Florida?
 How much does it cost and what is the process?

 Can You Build a Barndominium in Florida?